Firebase Betalink

 for the corresponding row in the destination.

-Fivetran Teleport Sync is a proprietary database replication method that offers the completeness of snapshots, which is a substitute of Snapshot Listener.
+Fivetran Teleport Sync is a proprietary incremental sync method that offers the completeness of snapshots, which is a substitute of Snapshot Listener.
 With this sync mechanism, Fivetran can incrementally replicate your database with no additional setup other than connecting to your database.

 Fivetran Teleport Sync's queries perform the following operations on your database: